 Our long term goals were to promote our coaches and players though the National High School Athletic Coaches Assoc. and to start an All Star Tennis Tournament for our high school seniors, like other FACA sports enjoyed.

-With your help and partnership we can continue these and hopefully other beneficial programs which will build a bridge from high school tennis to the life skills needed for college and the athletes future.
+With your help and partnership we will be expanding our All Star high School tournament to Ninety six boys and girls.
+With your help, we can continue these and hopefully other beneficial programs which will build a bridge from high school tennis to the life skills needed for college and the athletes future.

 What to expect from FHSTCA Coaches…

 …They monitor student’s grades and see that they are achieving in the classroom.